How Do You Paint Mobile Home Walls: A Comprehensive Guide

 3. Repair Any Damage:

-• Patch Holes and Cracks: Use a spackling compound or wall filler to fill any holes or cracks.
+• Patch Holes and Cracks: Use a spackling compound or wall filler to fill in any holes or cracks.
 Smooth it out with a putty knife and let it dry completely.

 What Tools and Materials Do You Need?